Looking for the best Spain Itinerary? I got you covered.

 First things first: head to Plaça de Catalunya to stand right in the heart of Barcelona.
 You’ll be surrounded by fountains shooting plumes of water, giant buildings depicting all different kinds of architecture, and a city square that serves as a meeting place for locals and foreigners alike.

-Plaça de Catalunya is an important place not only because it sits in the middle of the city, but it also marks the start of other famous Barcelona places like Las Ramblas and the Gothic Quarter.
+Plaça de Catalunya is an important place not only because it sits in the middle of the city, but also marks the start of other famous Barcelona places like Las Ramblas and the Gothic Quarter.
 For that reason, it’s a marvelous place to start your stay.

 Once you’ve finished snooping around the shops and exploring the square, you can easily set out to visit whatever comes next!